airladon/ThisIGet/src/js/views/about/about.md

 # Goal

-Our goal is to make learning as inclusive as possible.
+Make learning as inclusive as possible.

 # Learning
 There are many ways to learn.